marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 Allows .vue single file components to be imported and used.

 ## <a href="#conclusion" name="conclusion">#</a>Conclusions
-In conclusion we have learned to add typescript to an existing project with webpack.
+We have learned to add TypeScript to an existing project with webpack.
 How to init a new project with TypeScript using the vue cli wizard.
 You saw the structure of a vue class component and its decorators methods.

-The main point of having typescript enable in your app is to use types in your classes, objects & functions so when a bug emerge will be easier for you to detect the couse of the problem.
+The main point of having typescript enable in your app is to use types in your classes, objects & functions so when a bug emerge will be easier for you to detect the cause of the problem.

-That’s all for this part, if you enjoyed this article dont forget to follow me on twitter and subscribe to the newsletter to get weekly articles update right in your inbox.
+That’s all for this part, if you enjoyed this article don’t forget to follow me on twitter and subscribe to the newsletter to get weekly articles updates right in your inbox.

 Thanks for reading!